nqmn/adddosdn/dataset_generation/scenario.md

 ### `cicflow_dataset.csv`

 A CSV file generated from `traffic.pcap` using CICFlowMeter.
 This dataset provides **advanced flow-level features** derived from packet data, offering a richer set of statistical metrics for in-depth traffic analysis and machine learning model training.
-It contains 83 flow features extracted by CICFlowMeter and an additional `Label_multi` and `Label_binary` column.
+It contains 83 flow features extracted by CICFlowMeter and an additional `Label_multi` and `Label_binary` column, totaling **85 features**.

 **Generation:** This dataset is generated independently using the `generate_cicflow_dataset.py` script, which takes a PCAP file and a label as input.